embeddedkafka/embedded-kafka/README.md

 )
 ```

-## scalatest-embedded-kafka-streams
+## embedded-kafka-streams

-A library that builds on top of `embeddedkafka` to offer easy testing of [Kafka Streams](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Streams).
+A library that builds on top of `embedded-kafka` to offer easy testing of [Kafka Streams](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Streams).

 It takes care of instantiating and starting your streams as well as closing them after running your test-case code.

 ### How to use

-* In your `build.sbt` file add the following dependency: `"io.github.embeddedkafka" %% "embeddedkafka-streams" % "2.0.1" % "test"`
+* In your `build.sbt` file add the following dependency: `"io.github.embeddedkafka" %% "embedded-kafka-streams" % "2.0.1" % "test"`
 * Have a look at the [example test](kafka-streams/src/test/scala/net/manub/embeddedkafka/streams/ExampleKafkaStreamsSpec.scala)
-* For most of the cases have your `Spec` extend the `EmbeddedKafkaStreamsAllInOne` trait.
+* For most of the cases have your class extend the `EmbeddedKafkaStreamsAllInOne` trait.
 This offers both streams management and easy creation of consumers for asserting resulting messages in output/sink topics.
-* If you only want to use the streams management without the test consumers just have the `Spec` extend the `EmbeddedKafkaStreams` trait.
+* If you only want to use the streams management without the test consumers just have the class extend the `EmbeddedKafkaStreams` trait.
 * Use the `runStreamsWithStringConsumer` to:
     * Create any topics that need to exist for the streams to operate (usually sources and sinks).
     * Pass the Topology that will be used to instantiate and start the Kafka Streams.
 This will be done while using the `withRunningKafka` closure internally so that your stream runs with an embedded Kafka and Zookeeper.